 - The police and the courts believe that saving a life is more important than a charge or an arrest.

-On www.aahealth.org, there is a calendar listing all public naloxone training.
+On www.aahealth.org/programs/heroin/naloxone-training, there is a calendar listing of public naloxone training.
 Naloxone is available from your doctor, nurse practitioner or pharmacy if you have received the training.
-Free naloxone training: Save a Life!

 Call the Anne Arundel County Substance Use Treatment and Referral Line: 410-222-0117.